StanfordPL/x64asm/README.txt

 $ sudo apt-get install ghc
 $ sudo apt-get install graphviz
 $ sudo apt-get install libghc-split-dev

-$ sudo cabal install Split
+$ sudo apt-get install ccache

 Note that there are almost certainly more that I'm unaware of.